 Minimum age for sales and transfers

-California generally prohibits people from selling handguns to anyone under age 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the transfer of a long gun to a minor by the minor’s parent or legal guardian.2
+California generally prohibits people from selling handguns to people under the age of 21, and from selling, loaning, or transferring firearms of any type to minors under 18.1 These restrictions are subject to certain exceptions, such as for the temporary transfer of a firearm to a minor by the minor’s parent or legal guardian.2

-Licensed firearms dealers are also generally prohibited from selling or transferring handguns and most semiautomatic rifles to people under 21, subject to certain exceptions for people with valid hunting licenses, or who are members of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
+Licensed firearms dealers are also generally prohibited from selling, supplying, delivering, or giving possession or control of firearms to people under 21, subject to certain exceptions for people with valid hunting licenses, or who are members of the Armed Forces or law enforcement.3 These restrictions apply to private party firearm sales or transfers conducted through a licensed dealer, pursuant to California law.
 State law does, however, permit certain sales or transfers to occur without the participation of a licensed dealer, such as between certain immediate family members.4

 California law also states that ammunition may not be sold to any purchaser under age 18,5 and that a person must be at least age 18 to obtain a Firearm Safety Certificate, which is required to purchase or acquire firearms in most circumstances.6